-Pre-service Teachers engage in ongoing professional practice throughout their degree
+Pre-service Teachers engage in ongoing professional practice throughout their degree.
+As part of their degree, PST complete several subjects related to the pedagogy of teaching.

-Professional Experience is undertaken in a variety of settings (DoE, Independent, Catholic and other religious denominations).
+Professional Experience is undertaken in a variety of settings (DoE, Independent, Catholic, and other religious denominations).
 As is required by NESA, Preservice Teachers will experience at least two different schools and a variety of different class stage levels.
 Pre-service Teachers will have the opportunity to apply for a rural professional experience placement.